R-SNGH/R-SNGH/README.md

 Welcome to Github.
 I am a Java Backend Developer and a Product Enthusiast.

-🔭 Currently learning from the web and working on creating mini projects in spring boot, html, css and javascript.
+🔭 Currently learning React and working on creating mini projects in spring boot, html, css and javascript.

 Areas of Expertise :
 - Core Java, Spring, Spring Boot, REST API design and development